I’ve created a ton of income streams, in the first 10 years of running my creative business!

 It includes what I call an “opportunity checklist” – to help you determine whether new ideas or opportunities are worth pursuing.

-In my Free to Create program, I have a more extensive “Offering checklist” that helps you vet your income stream ideas even further.
+In my SHINE program, I have a more extensive “Offering checklist” that helps you vet your income stream ideas even further.
 You can access that when you join here.

 Does it fit your brand narrative?